-An alternate investigator will be designated in the event it is claimed that the superintendent or superintendent's designee committed the alleged bullying or harassment or some other conflict of interest exists.
-Complaints shall be filed within [state number of days - 180] of the event giving rise to the complaint or from the date the Complainant could reasonably become aware of such occurrence.
-The Complainant will state the nature of the complaint and the remedy requested.
+An individual who believes that the individual has been harassed or bullied may file a complaint with the superintendent or superintendent's designee.
+The complaint form is available at the administration office.
+An alternate investigator will be designated in the event it is claimed that the superintendent or superintendent's designee committed the alleged bullying or harassment, or some other conflict of interests exists.
+Complaints shall be filed within 180 days of the event giving rise to the complaint or from the date the Complainant could reasonably become aware of such occurrence.
+The complainant will state the nature of the complaint and the remedy requested.
 The Complainant shall receive assistance as needed.